next-hat/nanocl/CONTRIBUTING.md

 └── nproxy # Source to build custom nginx container image crates # Shared Libraries
 ├── nanocl_error # Error utils used in the porject
-│   └── src # The rust source code
-├── nanocl_stubs # Shared data structure mostly used as input and output of the DAEMON │   └── src # The rust source code
-├── nanocld_client # A nanocld client
+├── nanocl_stubs # Shared data structure mostly used as input and output of the DAEMON ├── nanocl_utils # A collection of utils used in the project └── nanocld_client # A nanocld client
-│   └── src # The rust source code
-├── nanocl_utils # A collection of utils used in the project │   └── src # The rust source code
-└── nanocld_client # A nanocld client
-    └── src # The rust source code
 ```

 ## 💾 Installation